 10. Spending too much time on one’s area of interest

-Finally, students should make a strategy to master each subject that comes in the CAT exam.
-Also, one should definitely go through previous years’ CAT papers
+Finally, you should definitely go through previous years’ CAT papers

 to assess the difficulty level of the exam.
-A very important piece of advice is that you should be thorough with the process of CAT registrations, eligibility criteria, cut-offs, syllabus and exam pattern.
+Also, you should be thorough with the process of CAT registrations, eligibility criteria, cut-offs, syllabus and exam pattern.